vijaidjearam/blog/_posts/2023-09-06-Chocolatey_install_script_snippets.md

 Install-ChocolateyInstallPackage @packageArgs
 Copy-Item $licensefile -Destination 'C:\Program Files\example' -Force
 ```
 The above script checks if the license file is present in the network share using the Get-Item command.
-If the file doesnt exist then eventually the get-item raises an error, which eventually stops the script.
+If the file doesn't exist then eventually the get-item raises an error, which eventually stops the script.